-Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.
+Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Just another foreign mercenary in the Republican Party's war on women.

-Speaking of speaking of wars on women, there's a lot of it about a military court in Egypt has acquitted an army doctor accused of carrying out forced virginity tests on women protesters.
+A military court in Egypt has acquitted an army doctor accused of carrying out forced virginity tests on women protesters.

-This this is a case that happened in that Arab Spring that everybody was hot for about a year ago.
+This is a case that happened in that Arab Spring that everybody was hot for about a year ago.

-In Tariya Square Samira Ibrahim and uh five other women uh were arrested during a protest uh in the square, uh just after the fall, some weeks after the fall of Hosni Mubarak, and they they complained that they were forced by the Egyptian army while they were in detention to submit to a so-called virginity test from male doctors.
+And they complained that they were forced by the Egyptian army while they were in detention to submit to a so-called virginity test from male doctors.

-But the Egyptian court has just ruled that in fact it is entirely legal.
+But the Egyptian court has just ruled that, in fact, it is entirely legal.

-Uh and it is and it is uh interesting, by the way, to see the things that Hillary Clinton today is talking about what is it, international whatever it is, International Women's Day.
+And it is interesting, by the way, to see the things that Hillary Clinton today is talking about.

 She's comparing protesters in Burma with students at Georgetown Law School.